FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/toolbar/flo-2d-import-export/Export Multiple Domains.rst

 ---------------------------------------------

 This method will export the CADPTS_DSxx.DAT file for each subdomain.
-This method is useful if the user wants to export the subdomains using the legacy multiple domain method.
+This method is useful if the user wants to export the subdomains using the **LEGACY multiple domain method**.
 That method requires a
 CADPTS.DAT of downstream connected domains and an OUTFLOW.DAT with connecting Boundary Conditions for each upstream subdomain.

 1. Click the